krellian/kiosk/README.md

 $ snap restart krellian-kiosk
 ```

-The kiosk client should then start up full screen and the remote web interface should be running at http://localhost:8080
+The kiosk client should then start up full screen and the remote web interface should be running at http://192.168.1.123:8080 (with the IP address of the Raspberry Pi on your network)

 ## Copyrights, Trademarks and Licensing